 Students may request to have a final examination re-read for a fee of \$36.
-(Students should note that failed examinations must be re-read by the professor before the marks are reported.)
+The examination, in its entirety will be reread.
+[Students should note that failed examinations are re-read before final grades are reported].

-Requests for re-reads of final examinations must be submitted, in writing, to the Faculty Registrar as follows:
+Requests for re-reads of final examinations must be submitted, in writing, to the Registrar as follows:

-- For December examinations: by the end of March - For April examinations: by the end of September - For other examinations, such as mid-terms, make-ups, etc., requests for re-reads must be made to the professor responsible for the examination within 4 months of the date the examination was written.
+- December examinations: by the end of March; - April examinations: by the end of September; - Supplemental examinations: within four months of the date the examination was written.